RakaDoank/ping-react-native/README.md

 #

 ## Android Emulator Limitations
-Depending on the environment, the emulator might not be able to support other protocols (such as ICMP, used for "ping").
+Depending on the environment, the emulator might not be able to support ICMP.
 See [Local networking limitations](https://developer.android.com/studio/run/emulator-networking#networkinglimitations).

 Instead, you can use Android physical device and run React Native app in it.